This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

-In these cases, meal times may be longer and tiring and a child may give up before consuming adequate calories and nutrients.
-Making foods easier to eat, using adaptive equipment, and having smaller meals more frequently can all help.
+In these cases, meal times may be long and tiring, and a child may give up before consuming adequate calories and nutrients.
+Making foods easier to eat, using adaptive equipment, and having smaller meals more frequently can help.

-These symptoms make eating difficult and many children may refuse to eat because of the discomfort it causes.
-It is important to monitor gastrointestinal health in these children and to treat the acid reflux with medications and provide a diet that reduces reflux can help.
+These symptoms make eating difficult, and many children may refuse to eat because of the discomfort it causes.
+It is important to monitor gastrointestinal health in these children and treat the acid reflux with medications and provide a diet that reduces reflux where indicated.

 Consequences of Poor Nutrition

 Some of the common specific deficiencies that children with cerebral palsy experience are overall calories, protein, vitamin D, vitamin B12, iron, folic acid, zinc, calcium, magnesium, phosphorus, and copper.

 A child with cerebral palsy may even suffer from being overweight or obese.
-This may result from poor food choices, eating foods that taste good and are easy to eat instead of considering nutrition, but also from the fact that many kids with cerebral palsy are unable to be very active.
+This may result from poor food choices, eating foods that taste good and are easy to eat instead of considering nutrition, and the fact that many kids with cerebral palsy are unable to be very active.

 Working with a Dietitian

-A registered dietitian can help parents and children develop a meal plan that will provide all the nutrients and calories a child needs.
+A registered dietitian can help parents and children develop a meal plan to provide all the nutrients and calories a child needs.
 A dietitian will also create a meal plan that considers a child’s unique needs and difficulties, including the use of nutritional shakes and supplements.

-A child with this condition may struggle just to swallow anything and may end up with malnutrition and undernourishment as a result.
+A child with this condition may struggle to swallow anything and may end up with malnutrition and undernourishment as a result.